David Brandt (farmer): Meme

 In 2012, Brandt's photo was taken during a Natural Resources Conservation Service event.
 It was posted online by the USDA in 2014.
 It first began circling as a meme in 2018, with the first known example being posted on Reddit.
 The image shows Brandt standing in a field, with the tagline "It ain't much, but it's honest work".
-Brandt said he enjoyed being a meme, and he did frequently use the catchphrase, although he did say that his high school English teacher would not have approved of his usage of "ain't".
+Brandt said he enjoyed being a meme, and he frequently used the catchphrase, although he suggested that his high school English teacher would not have approved of his usage of "ain't".

 Personal life

 Brandt met his wife, Kendra, in high school, and the two married in the mid-1960s prior to his deployment.
 They had two children, Amy and Jay.
 Kendra died in 2020 from cancer.
 His son, daughter-in-law, and grandson worked with Brandt on the farm.

 Death

 On May 18, 2023, Brandt traveled to Champaign, Illinois, to pick up some red corn for his farm.
 While driving back to Ohio eastbound on I-74, at approximately 1:15 PM, he lost control of his truck and was ejected from the truck in neighboring Urbana, Illinois.
 He was hospitalized at the Carle Foundation Hospital in a medically induced coma, where he died at approximately 1:30 AM on May 21, at the age of 76.